Trinidad and the Valley de los Ingenios, World Heritage Site (Cuba)

-Trinidad and the Valle de los Ingenios is located in the central Cuban province of Sancti Spíritus.
+Trinidad and the Valle de los Ingenios World Heritage Site is located in the central Cuban province of Sancti Spíritus.
 The city of Trinidad was founded in the early 16th century but owes its existence to the sugar industry that flourished there and in the nearby Valle de los Ingenios (Valley of the Sugar Mills) from the late 18th century to the late 19th century.

 Trinidad’s prosperity during this period is clearly legible in its buildings, ranging in expression from modest, vernacular structures to elaborate, luxurious edifices.
 In addition to its architecture, much of Trinidad’s urban fabric, including the irregular system of squares and plazas, cobblestone streets and other historical and urban elements, has been preserved.

 Trinidad’s urban ensemble of domestic buildings has an exceptional continuity and homogeneity in terms of construction and design.
 Nuanced by small- to medium-sized lots, early 18th century buildings strongly marked by Andalusian and Moorish influences, blend harmoniously with more elaborate 19th-century structures that mix European neoclassical forms.

 The heart of the 37 ha (91 acre) historic center is Plaza Mayor.
 The plaza is overlooked by the Convento de San Francisco and two noteworthy edifices: the Palacio Brunet and the neoclassical-style Palacio Cantero, which now houses the municipal history museum.